-- 1.4.3 A local party organisation (e.g., constituency or branch) cannot incur expenditure or make a payment in relation to the party's election campaign, e.g., pay bills, without the authority of the national agent.
-Such expenses must be accounted for by the national agent in his/her Election Expenses Statement. - 1.4.4 A local party organisation cannot incur expenditure or make a payment in relation to the party's candidates at the election unless authorised to do so by the party's national agent or the particular candidate's election agent.
-Such expenses must be accounted for in the Election Expenses Statement of the agent who authorised the expenses.
+- 1.4.3 A local party organisation (e.g., constituency or branch) cannot incur expenditure or make a payment in relation to the party's election campaign, e.g., pay bills, without the authority of the national agent [Section 31(5)].
+Such expenses must be accounted for by the national agent in his/her election expenses statement. - 1.4.4 A local party organisation (e.g., constituency or branch) cannot incur expenditure or make a payment in relation to the party's candidates at the election unless - authorised by the party's national agent or - authorised by the particular candidate's election agent [Section 31(5)].

+Such expenses must be accounted for in the election expenses statement of the agent who authorised the expenses.